-4.2.5 Start Frequency Divider (sub-R 85 and E8 only)
+4.2.5 Start Frequency Divider

-The maximum start frequency for the SC-TDC-1000 S devices is restricted to 7MHz.
-To cope with larger start frequencies the SC-TDC-1000 S devices are equipped with an internal start frequency divider for external start frequencies of up to 150MHz (this mode only works when using the external start input).
-Herewith the frequency divider can operate with different dividing factors, which can be set within the software, to always guarantee a start frequency of below 7MHz.
+The maximum start frequency for the SC-TDC-1000 D devices is restricted to 9MHz.
+To cope with larger start frequencies the SC-TDC-1000 D devices are equipped with an internal start frequency divider for external start frequencies of up to 150MHz (this mode only works when using the external start input).
+Herewith the frequency divider can operate with different dividing factors, which can be set within the software, to always guarantee a start frequency of below 9MHz.

-The frequency divider is switched on/off within the tdc\gpx3.ini file, in which also the dividing factors are set.
+The frequency divider is switched on/off within the tdc_gpx3.ini file, in which also the dividing factors are set.

-Start\Divider = X
+Start_Divider = X